Yummy Gardens breed a variety of purebred chickens.

 Visit the Chooks for Sale page to see which chooks we currently have available.

-The Australorp is a large placid Black chook.
+Australorp Utilities are a medium size placid Black chook which make them ideal for backyards compared to the large show bird variety.
 They are not aggressive to other birds and are extremely docile.
 They can be handled by children and are a very handsome bird.
-Australorps lay about 200 eggs a year.
 They have an exceptionally soft, shiny black plumage which has hints of green in the sunlight.
+The Australorp Utilities also lay more eggs than the large show bird variety.
 Peaceful and dignified, Australorps are an absolutely delightful bird which we highly recommend.

-Silkies bantams come in many colours.
+Silkie bantams come in many colours.
 Silkie feathers lack the barbs which normally hold the strands together which gives them a soft, hairy feathered look unlike most other chooks.
-Whilst they generally only lay about 100 eggs a year they are attractive little chooks.
-They are very docile with great personalities and are fantastic for children.
+They generally only lay about 100 eggs a year.
+They are very docile attractive little chooks with great personalities and are fantastic for children.
 They do go broody and make excellent mothers or foster mums for other chook eggs and chickens.

-We welcome you to Contact Us online or phone Greg on 0431 382 230 with your enquiry today.
+We welcome you to Contact Us online or phone Greg on 0431 382 230 with your inquiry today.